 Antivirus solutions (AVs) score low in the risk reduction category mainly due to their inability to detect Linux threats.
 It’s no secret the antivirus industry is struggling to detect Linux threats.
 In a 2019 study conducted by researchers at Team CYRU, 78% or 6,931 known Linux threats were undetected by top-30 AV products.
 This is concerning considering more enterprises are adopting the cloud and Linux already accounts for 90 percent of the public cloud workload.

 AVs do provide some benefit because they detect malware, which is a top concern of cloud security teams.
-This means that if an actual breach occurs, an antivirus should be able to detect it.
+Therefore, if an actual breach occurs, an antivirus should be able to detect it.

 AVs typically produce low overhead in cloud environments because these environments are fairly static in comparison to endpoints.
-When discussing false positives, the low detection rates of Linux threats actually produce little to no overhead, but only because most threats slip under the radar.
-AVs also usually don’t require setting any manual policies or rules because after being installed by the cloud consumer, the AV vendor is responsible for continuously updating the signatures.
+On the subject of false positives, the low detection rates of Linux threats actually produce little to no overhead, but only because most threats slip under the radar.
+AVs also usually don’t require setting any manual policies or rules because once installed by the cloud consumer, the AV vendor is responsible for continuously updating the signatures.

 Reduces risk: 3